Burrell College of Osteopathic Medicine

 - College English, 6 semester hours

-- Those accepted after March 31 may be asked for an immediate deposit.
+- Those receiving seat offers after February 28 may be asked for an immediate seat deposit.

 - Maximum time for applicant to accept offer: 30 days